Applications for Special Guardianship

 - The likely impact of the Special Guardianship Order on the relationship between the child, parent and Special Guardian.

 At the end of the assessment, a draft Special Guardianship support plan will be produced and once the necessary management approval has been obtained, the social worker must inform the person requesting provision of its outcome, including:

-If an assessment (either as part of proceedings or post order)identifies the need for ongoing support services, a Special Guardianship support plan must be completed by the child's social worker ad / or assessing connected carers social worker.
+A Special Guardianship support plan must be completed by the child's social worker and / or assessing connected carers social worker.